The Top 6 DFM Problems That Affect Every PCB Design

 - Common SMT Process Defects to Avoid During Soldering

-The process of creating a copper image on an individual board layer is dependant on many factors.
+The process of creating a copper image on an individual printed circuit board layer is dependant on many factors.
 Copper is removed from a laminate material using an alkali etchant solution, which basically reacts with copper and slowly dissolves it.
 Copper features in your PCB with tight corners can allow a viscous etchant to get trapped, known as an acid trap, which over-etches the nearby copper.
 This leads to excessive copper roughness at the acid trap location.

 Note that this problem of acid traps has been solved somewhat through the use of low viscosity etching solutions.
 If you plan to route at 90 degree angles or other obtuse angles, be sure to check what type of etchant the manufacturer uses and whether it causes acid traps.